ptranalex/next_watch/apps/ml-api/DOCKER.md

 ***REMOVED******REMOVED*** Image Size and Optimization

-The ML API image is approximately 1.56GB due to the inclusion of machine learning dependencies like sentence-transformers.
-This is expected for an ML-based container.
+The ML API image size varies depending on the build environment:

+- **Local build**: Approximately 1.56GB
+- **GitHub Actions build**: Approximately 5.95GB

+The size difference is primarily due to how PyTorch and its dependencies are handled in different environments.
+The GitHub Actions build may include CUDA support and additional ML libraries that increase the image size.

+***REMOVED******REMOVED******REMOVED*** Optimizing Image Size

+To ensure a smaller image size, the Dockerfile uses:

-The Dockerfile uses a multi-stage build approach to minimize the final image size:
+1. A multi-stage build approach

-1. Builder stage: Builds the Python wheel package
-2. Runtime stage: Installs only the necessary runtime dependencies
+2. CPU-only PyTorch version (specified with `torch==2.7.1+cpu`)
+3. Cache directories for ML models to avoid downloading them during build

+If you need to further reduce the image size, consider:

+- Using a specific, smaller ML model
+- Adding more aggressive cleanup steps in the Dockerfile
+- Setting environment variables to prevent downloading pre-trained models during build

 ***REMOVED******REMOVED*** Security